Keto Pumpkin Cheesecake

 Bake crust

-Press the keto crust ingredients into the prepared springform pan.
+Press the crust ingredients into the prepared springform pan.
 Make sure you press into an even layer along the bottom and a little bit up the sides.
 Bake at 350 °F for 9 minutes.
 Remove from oven to cool.
 Increase oven temperature to 450 °F.

 Start pumpkin filling